 Honest and fair

 - Be honest about your role within Girl Scouts of Northern California when you are communicating about Girl Scout-related topics online.
-Be sure to clarify that the views you are expressing are your own, not necessarily the views of the council.
+Be sure to clarify that the views you are expressing are your own, and not necessarily the views of the council.

 - Don’t spread false or exaggerated information.
 Yup, this is that fake news you’ve heard about.
-It circles the web quickly and can be hard to spot at first glance, since it masquerades as a legitimate news story; and unfortunately, plenty of fake news goes around about Girl Scouts, especially during Cookie Sale.
+It circles the web quickly and can be hard to spot at first glance, since it masquerades as a legitimate news story; and unfortunately, plenty of fake news goes around about Girl Scouts, especially during Cookie Program.
 Check your sources, and if you’re in doubt, send GSNorCal the story you’re concerned about.
 We find it super helpful when our volunteers loop us in on rumors so we can address them before they spread.

 Friendly and helpful

 - Social media makes it so simple to share resources, find support, and brainstorm activity ideas together with other volunteers.
 Not sure where to start?
 Join one of the many GSNorCal-related Facebook groups that already exist to share your expertise and stay in the loop on council happenings:

 - GSNorCal Parents + Volunteers—the main Facebook group for all council parents and volunteers (Note: this is the only group actively monitored by council.
 Most are administered by volunteers.)